r-a-y/bp-reply-by-email/readme.md

 ## Todo ##

 * Manually allow admins to disable inbox checks in the settings area without deactivating the plugin.
-* Look into why the Group Email Subscription plugin sends group forum replies to the same poster.
-It should omit posts from the author.

 ---

 ## Dev changelog ##

+### 20120521 ###

+* Compatible with dev version of the [Group Email Subscription plugin].
+If you're using an older version of Group Email, upgrade to dev!
+* Better detection for multipart / encoded / HTML emails.

 ### 20120418 ###